21 2 8

 This stuff isn’t taught in any schools I know of and I believe it should be.

-As parents and grand-parents it is up to us to raise happy, healthy well adjusted kids who are primed for success for life as adults.
+As parents and grandparents, it is up to us to raise happy, healthy well-adjusted kids who are primed for success in life as adults.